 - In everyday university life, through the promotion of student initiatives, the announcement of competitions with funding or real laboratories for circular projects,

-A circular economy offers a great opportunity for science, business and politics to rethink processes in a new and sustainable way, and in doing so to start into a future that is equally still livable for the following generations.
-For universities, especially TUM, it is a chance to demonstrate how modern societies could research, teach and work in the future, creating new projects through interdisciplinarity and diversity for a sustainable world with a circular economy.
+A circular economy offers an excellent opportunity for science, business, and politics to rethink processes in a new and sustainable way, and in doing so, to start a future that is equally livable for future generations.
+For universities, especially TUM, it is an opportunity to demonstrate how modern societies can research, teach, and work in the future, creating new projects through interdisciplinarity and diversity for a sustainable world with a circular economy.

 by Darragh Power